-Eastern Europe refers to Europe’s eastern parts and includes ten sovereign nations according to the UN Geoscheme.
+Eastern Europe refers to Europe’s eastern parts.
+It includes ten sovereign nations.

 Eastern Europe is not an easily defined region.
 The term often carries with it other meanings that are geopolitical in nature.
 However, the region does have some physical boundaries.
-The region’s boundaries to the east can be geographically defined by the presence of the Ural River, Ural Mountains, the Caucasus Range and the Caspian Sea that separates the region from Asia.
-The boundary of Eastern Europe with Western Europe is less geographically defined in terms of cultural, religious, and historical differences.
+The region’s limits to the east can be geographically defined by the presence of the Ural River, Ural Mountains, the Caucasus Range and the Caspian Sea.
+These natural features separate Eastern Europe from Asia.
+The boundary of Eastern Europe with Western Europe is less geographically defined.
+However, it is usually defined in terms of cultural, religious, and historical differences.

 Eastern Europe’s religious landscape is dominated by the Eastern Orthodox faith.
 Another definition of Eastern Europe is based on the Cold War whereby the region is more or less synonymous with the Eastern Bloc.
 Other contemporary definitions like the one by the CIA World Factbook include the Baltic States in Eastern Europe.
 The countries of Azerbaijan, Georgia, and Armenia in the Caucasus mountain region are also included in some definitions of Eastern Europe.
 If Europe is further divided into Central Europe and Southeastern Europe, the area of Eastern Europe would become smaller.